Welcome to today's edition of the Rush 24-7 podcast.

 Might even change the name of the brand.

-But that's the last Thing to happen.
+But that's the last thing to happen.

 Normally, if your brand has suffered some damage, like the makers of Tylenol did not change Tylenol, did they?

-They get rid of the name.
+They didn't get rid of the name.

-And they had to work really hard to do it.
+They had to change the perception of the product, and they had to work really hard to do it.

 Give you any number of other examples.